hobakgogumi/hobakgogumi.github.io/index.md

 permalink: /
 hidden: true
 header:
-  overlay_color: "#2C3F97"
+  overlay_color: "#000"
   #overlay_filter: "0.4"
   #overlay_image: /assets/images/cover_head.JPG
-excerpt: "

-It’s what you do right now that makes a difference"
+excerpt: "It’s what you do right now that makes a difference"
 intro:
   - excerpt: 'This place is made to get my ass off the couch and to do something productive & creative.'
 feature_row: